-Prerequisite: Sophomore standing and
+Prerequisite: Sophomore standing and Division Chair approval Type: TECH

 Administration of Programs for Children I

 Application of management procedures for early care and education programs.
 Includes planning, operating, supervising, and evaluating programs.
 Topics cover philosophy, types of programs, policies, fiscal management, regulations, staffing, evaluation, and communication.
 This course requires students to complete a number of hours in an external learning environment.
 Contact the program director for more information.
 This is the Capstone Course for the Level I Certificate.